Rat Race (film): Plot

-Eccentric tycoon Donald Sinclair devises a game to entertain the high rollers who visit his Las Vegas casino.
+Eccentric hotel tycoon Donald Sinclair devises a game to entertain the high rollers who visit his Las Vegas casino.
 He arranges for six competitors to race the 563 miles to Silver City, New Mexico, where $2 million is in a train station locker.
 Sinclair's guests place bets on who will win.

-The racers consist of dimwitted con-artist brothers Duane and Blaine Cody, uptight businesswoman Merrill Jennings and her overly optimistic mother Vera, disgraced football referee Owen Templeton, gambling addict Randy Pear and his family, narcoleptic Italian tourist Enrico Pollini, and no-nonsense attorney Nick Schaffer.
+The racers consist of brothers Duane and Blaine Cody, businesswoman Merrill Jennings and her mother Vera, disgraced football referee Owen Templeton, Randy Pear and his family, narcoleptic Italian tourist Enrico Pollini and no-nonsense attorney Nick Schaffer.
 Having initially agreed not to play, greed takes over and they start to race.

-Duane and Blaine destroy the airport radar, grounding everybody else but wrecking their vehicle so they steal another.
-They split up to better their chances.
-They have a locksmith create a duplicate locker key but he overhears their plan and makes off with the key in a hot air balloon.
-The brothers catch him and leave him and a stray cow hanging from the balloon's anchor rope.
-Their car is crushed by a monster truck which they then steal.
+Duane and Blaine destroy the airport's radar, grounding everybody else, but wrecking their own vehicle in the process so they rent another.
+They decide to split up to better their chances and have a locksmith create a duplicate locker key, but the locksmith overhears their plan and instead makes off with the key in a hot air balloon.
+The brothers catch up to him after a wild goose chase, leaving him and a stray cow hanging from the balloon's anchor rope.
+Later, after Blaine is distracted by two attractive women driving beside them on the road, they veer off of it and their rental car is crushed by a monster truck, which they steal to get to Silver City.

-Merrill and Vera are given malicious directions and crash.
-They steal a rocket car until it runs out of fuel, then stumble onto a busload of mental patients headed for Silver City.
+Merrill and Vera are given malicious directions by a woman selling squirrels as pets on the side of the road, and crash into a pile of other totaled vehicles containing her previous deceased victims.
+After venturing through the Mojave Desert, they steal a rocket car until it runs out of fuel.
+Left disoriented due to the car's extreme speed, they then accidentally stumble onto a busload of mental patients headed for Silver City.

-Owen is kicked out of a taxi and pantsed for his bad call at a football game that caused the driver to lose his bet.
-He impersonates the driver of a busload of Lucille Ball cosplayers.
-He hits the cow dangling from the balloon and crashes.
-He reveals that he is not the real driver and the enraged women chase him.
-He escapes and steals a horse to ride to Silver City.
+Owen is kicked out of a taxi for a bad call he made at a football game that caused the driver to lose a bet.
+Now without most of his clothes or other belongings, he then dupes and impersonates the driver of a bus on the way to transport a large group of Lucille Ball cosplayers to a convention, much to his dismay.
+After the cosplayers flood the bus with suds, he later hits the cow dangling from the balloon and crashes the bus.
+After the cosplayers lose the only spare wheel, Owen reveals that he is not the real driver and the enraged women chase him down the road.
+He escapes them and steals a horse to ride to Silver City.